Fabr1ce/building-apps-for-k8s/4-using-Helm/README.md

 2 .
 Clean the repo by removing unnecessary files.
 The command above creates a lot of template files and most do not apply to this specific use case which can be removed.

 3 .
 Add templates to the build4kube/templates directory.
-YAML templates ([deployment.yaml](https://github.com/Fabr1ce/building-apps-for-k8s-l5-using-Kustomize/blob/main/deployment.yaml) and [service.yaml](https://github.com/Fabr1ce/building-apps-for-k8s-l5-using-Kustomize/blob/main/service.yaml)) from [lab 5](https://github.com/Fabr1ce/building-apps-for-k8s-l5-using-Kustomize) can be used.
+YAML templates ([deployment.yaml](https://github.com/Fabr1ce/building-apps-for-k8s/blob/main/3-using-Kustomize/deployment.yaml)) and [service.yaml](https://github.com/Fabr1ce/building-apps-for-k8s/blob/main/3-using-Kustomize/service.yaml)) from [3-using-Kustomize](https://github.com/Fabr1ce/building-apps-for-k8s/tree/main/3-using-Kustomize) can be used.
 The templates need to be changed in order for Helm to use them:
 - Add a **release name**: this is a **versioning** system in Helm.
 Add this as a **variable** and repeat for any other values you do not wish to hard code.
 Helm replaces these at deployment.
 - Create a build4kube/values.yaml file with the removed values in previuous step.